 This purpose is at the heart of our business, having been enshrined in our Articles of Association in 2019 Central to delivering this purpose is planning for the long term; one of the strategic planning framework use to achieve this is the Water Resources Management Plan (WRMP), which details how we will ensure resilient water supplies to our customers over the next 25 years.
-A WRMP looks for low regret investment for our region, giving flexibility to adapt to future challenges and opportunities such as technological advances, climate change, demand variations, and abstraction reductions.
+A WRMP looks for low regret investme for our region, giving flexibility to adapt to future challenges and opportunities such as technological advances, climate change, demand variations, and abstraction reductions.

-1.3 What is a Water Resources Management Plan
+What is a Water Resources Management Plan

 We produce a WRMP every five years.
-It is a statutory document that sets out how a sustainable and see supply of clean drinking water will be maintained for our customers.
-Crucially it takes a long-term view over 25 years, allowing us to plan an affordable, sustainable pathway that provides bene our customers, society and the environment.
+It is a statutory document that sets out how a sustainable and se supply of clean drinking water will be maintained for our customers.
+Crucially it takes a long-term view over 25 years, allowing us to plan an affordable, sustainable pathway that provides benefits.